 Agriculture: Ground cleared for planting crops is significantly affected by soil erosion.
 Tillage, an agricultural technique used to prepare the soil for planting, is a significant contributor to soil erosion.
 Some of the chemicals farmers use can also affect soil erosion.

 Megafauna is harmful to soil and contributes to erosion.
 Animals like cattle increase soil erosion by grazing the vegetation cover away.
-With less grass, more water soaks into the ground, further increasing erosion.
-Megafauna also move soil around with their feet, crush vegetation, and ruin topsoil in gateways and feeding areas (poaching).
+With less grass, there are less roots holding the soil, further increasing erosion.
+Megafauna also move soil around with their feet, crush vegetation.

 Soil is a critical factor in life-giving processes like food production, the cleansing of water, and how much oxygen plants release into the atmosphere.
 Therefore, healthy soil is essential.
 The ground beneath your feet even locks carbon away, preventing it from reaching the atmosphere and contributing to global warming.

 A big part of soil health is biodiversity.
 Maintaining adequate soil biodiversity can improve the condition of your soil, as well as increase productivity.
 Biodiversity means the variety of life forms, or species, living in your soil.